-Ahuriri estuary walking track Ahuriri Estuary Walking Track: Napier area, Hawke’s Bay region is going to get the taste buds working with a leisurely flat stroll at dusk to check out the local birdlife.
+Ahuriri estuary walking track Ahuriri Estuary Walking Track is going to get the taste buds working with a leisurely flat stroll at dusk to check out the local birdlife.
 Wading birds include shags, kingfishers, grey herons, royal spoonbills and pied stilts, estuary dwellers and the life between the water and land is on full view.
 Your walk follows the footsteps of people over hundreds of years harvesting the bounty of the sea and land.
 Up until 1931 earthquake the area was a large tidal inlet which was immediately raised 2.7 metres above sea level draining 5510 acres of the lagoon.

 Original wharf structures are high above the waterline – a measure of the severity of the 1931 earthquake.
 A boardwalk bridge leads onto the flats adjoining the tidal inlet where carved pou pou (or potokowa) posts stand guard over the estuary.

 NOTE: spring tides can flood parts of the boardwalk.
 Signposts will guide you if this is the case.
 Pandora for track details from Napier City Council.

 Start on Humber St car park, off Pandora Road.
 Popular with swimmers and windsurfers, Pandora Pond, the beach to the right, is also a launching point for kayaks and waka.

 Takaro Trails, Day Tours operate self-guided cycle tours, mountain biking packages and bike hire from their Ahuriri base.
 Tours range in duration from a few hours to several days.
 Arrange with Takaro Trails to deposit e-bikes or manual bikes at the East Pier hotel for your weekend use.